Last Updated on December 14, 2023

 “You carried my wife across icy streams,” I replied.
 “You single-handedly created one of the most memorable experiences of our lives.
 Yes, sir, I do need to do this.”

-I’ve been to countries where they inform that tipping is optional, yet you sense those who wait on you expect it.
+I’ve been to countries where they inform that tipping is also optional, yet you sense those who wait on you expect it.
 Time and again in Iceland I heard “It’s not necessary.”
-They meant it.
-That made all the more reason I was happy to do it.
+They also meant it.
+That especially made all the more reason I was happy to do it.

 Drying out at lunch back in Vik, our attention became riveted through the window on the play of orange light in the fading day, over the craggy outcroppings just beyond the breakers rolling toward the black sands at Reynisfjara Beach.
-You just can’t put down your camera in this country.
+Generally speaking, you just can’t put down your camera in this country.